Taekwondo at the 2008 Summer Olympics: Incident

-Amongst many controversies in the 2008 Summer Olympics, the terrorist incident is one of them.
-On 10 April 2008, China claims to have disrupted a terror plot to kidnap athletes, journalists, and tourists during the August Olympics in Beijing by Uyghur separatists.
-Reports have said that these terrorists were planning suicide bombings and kidnapping activities to destroy the Olympics.
-In the northwestern Xinjiang province, the security ministry reported 35 arrests and bombs confiscated in recent weeks.
-Police uncovered another conspiracy based in Xinjiang to disrupt the Games in January after the 2008 Summer Olympics.
+Amongst many controversies in the 2008 Summer Olympics, a terrorist incident was one of them.

+On 10 April 2008, China claimed to have disrupted a terror plot to kidnap athletes, journalists, and tourists during the August Olympics in Beijing by Uyghur separatists.
+Reports have said that these terrorists were planning suicide bombings and kidnapping activities to destroy the Olympic Games.

+In the northwestern Xinjiang province, the security ministry had reported 35 arrests and being bombs confiscated in recent weeks.
+Police uncovered another conspiracy based in Xinjiang to disrupt the Games in January, after the 2008 Summer Olympics.

-Chinese officials had already turned Beijing into a massive fortress in preparation for the attack.
-Surface-to-air missiles fire at the skies above the Olympic venues.
-On light poles, surveillance cameras scan the walkways.
-Thousands of automobiles and trucks are searched by police as they enter the city.
+Chinese officials had already turned Beijing into a massive fortress in preparation for any attack: surface-to-air missiles were fired at the skies above the Olympic venues.
+On light poles, surveillance cameras scanned the walkways.
+Thousands of automobiles and trucks were also searched by police as they entered the city.